 While most home pools aren't as large as competitive swimming pools, they can still provide a great way to exercise, have fun, and cool off in the hot weather.
 Home pools do require maintenance, however, and most require heating to keep them comfortable.
 Heating a pool can use a lot of energy and be an expensive prospect, but you can take some steps to improve your pool's energy efficiency.

-- Use a pool cover when your pool is not in use to reduce water loss through evaporation and save up to 50%–70% on your pool heating costs.
+- Use a pool cover when your pool is not in use to reduce water loss through evaporation and potentially save up to 50%–70% on your pool heating costs.

 Whether you have your sights on an Olympic medal or simply like to take a dip in the backyard now and then, improving your pool's efficiency will help keep those expenses down.
 And wouldn't you rather worry about perfecting your backstroke?